tanaynistala/geo-guide/_country-guides/CAN.md

 - **Range roads** run north-south, with numbering increasing to the west
 - **Township roads** run east-west, with numbering increasing to the north

+### Territorial Highways

+- **Northwest Territories:** There are ten territorial highways in the Northwest Territories, all signposted on a blue background with a polar bear and a white band with the code `NWT`.
+- **Yukon:** There are fourteen territorial highways in Yukon, all signposted on signs of different colors, and with the number in a serif font.
+- **Nunavut:** There are no numbered highways in Nunavut, and it is not connected by road to the rest of Canada.

 ---

 # Geography